gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If there is already an explicitly defined task of type `Wrapper` in your build script, this task will be used when running `gradle wrapper`; otherwise the new implicit default task will be used.

-### Generate a Gradle project from scratch (i)
+### Generate a Java library Gradle project skeleton (i)

-The `build-setup` plugin now supports declaring a project type when setting up a build.
-With version 1.7 Gradle, now supports `java-library` as a setup project type which generates a simple build file with the java plugin applied, a sample junit test class and a sample production code class if no sources already exist.
+The `build-setup` plugin now supports declaring a project type when setting up a build, laying the foundations for creating different types of project starting points conveniently.
-To declare the project type you have to specify a `--type` command line argument:
+Gradle 1.7 comes with the `java-library` type, which generates:

+* A simple build file with the java plugin applied
+* A sample production class (and directories)
+* A sample JUnit test class (and directories)
+* Gradle Wrapper files

+To create a new Java library project, you can execute the following in a directory (no `build.gradle` needed):

     gradle setupBuild --type java-library

+See the chapter on the [Build Setup plugin](userguide/build_setup_plugin.html) for more info, including future directions.

 ### Added option to deal with duplicate files in archives and copy operations (i)